merantix-momentum/squirrel-core/docs/usage/driver.rst

 ==============

 Driver is the Squirrel component that is used for accessing data.
-Combined with the :ref:`iterstream` functionalities, drivers provide a powerful and intuitive way of accessing data:
+Combined with the :ref:`usage/iterstream:IterStream` functionalities, drivers provide a powerful and intuitive way of accessing data:

 .. code-block:: python